murex/mikado-testbuilders-kata/docs/references/Test_Data_Builders.md

     total_amount_should_convert_all_invoices_to_USD() {
         repository.addInvoice(anInvoice().build());

-        // Eventhough ReportGenerator constructor has no arguments
+        // Even though ReportGenerator constructor has no arguments
         // the builder requires an InMemoryRepository
         // The only way to get one is through InMemoryRepositoryInjector ReportGenerator reportGenerator = aReportGenerator(repository).build();